-In August 2023, the Government of Alberta directed the AUC to conduct a broad inquiry into the development of renewable electricity generation in Alberta, and subsequently, on February 28, 2024, the Government of Alberta announced that it will be issuing new policy guidance and regulatory changes which will apply prospectively to renewable energy projects.
+In August 2023, the Government of Alberta directed the AUC to conduct a broad inquiry into the development of renewable electricity generation in Alberta, and subsequently, on February 28, 2024, the Government of Alberta announced that it will be issuing new policy guidance and regulatory changes which will apply to renewable energy projects.
+In connection with this announcement, the AESO is currently developing rules for implementing a grid and market redesign, known as the Restructured Energy Market.